That we are, Rushland Boy, having more fun than a human being should be allowed to have.

 Yeah.

-And not without a loan, just a guy that decided I wanted to do this, and I make a live a full-time, I've been making a full-time living at it for eight years.
+Rush, I started my business with $250 10 years ago and not without a loan, just a guy that decided I wanted to do this, and I make a living a full-time, I've been making a full-time living at it for eight years.

-So it's like any any guy that has some lock-in brick and mortar store, the internet is like the wild, wild west.
+So it's like any guy that has some lock-in brick and mortar store, the internet is like the wild, wild west.

-You can go ahead and create a website and you can sell stuff, and you can ship stuff domestically, you can ship stuff internationally.
+You can go ahead and create a website, and you can sell stuff, and you can ship stuff domestically, you can ship stuff internationally.

-I I've I uh you you're you're you're right, but I want to make the overall point again.
+You're right, but I want to make the overall point again.

 I understand that you are commenting on this from your perspective, which is the end of the line, how you are personally impacted by it, which is totally understandable.

-But on one side, we got the brick and mortar guys who are considered mom and pop mainstream.
+But on one side, we got the brick-and-mortar guys who are considered mom-and-pop mainstream.

 They've been around forever.